Reliable Deck Repairs for Staples Homes

 Does my HOA have control over my deck repair choices?

 Before starting repairs, it’s smart to read through the HOA guidelines or bylaws.
 Certain repairs may need approval in advance, especially if they’re visible from the street.
-Ignoring these rules could mean penalties or forced reconstruction.
+Not following HOA requirements can lead to fines or redoing the project.

 Ready to get started?